What is Phygital? Here are 4 Spot-On Industry Examples for 2023

 Commerce giants in China ignited this trend, but by now you may have even seen some of your favourite large retailers launching live shopping streams recently, like Nordstrom, Aldo, or your local shopping mall.

-This gives consumers the opportunity to feel like they themselves are trying products and browsing a physical store, while they only need to click a button to purchase the products they like.
+This allows consumers to feel like they are trying products and browsing a physical store, while they only need to click a button to purchase the products they like.

 If you decide to get started with live video, make sure to avoid the biggest live video shopping mistakes.
 But more about live shopping to follow.